Applying to the University of Kansas

 All applications must include:

-- A fee, which will vary depending on your student status.
-See our student statuses information below for more fee rates.
+- A fee, which will vary depending on your status.
+The fees are as follows:

 - A scanned copy of proof of residency, if you are a permanent resident of the U.S.